Nandrolone: History

 Nandrolone was first synthesized in 1950.
 It was first introduced, as nandrolone phenylpropionate, in 1959, and then as nandrolone decanoate in 1962, followed by additional esters.

 Society and culture

 Generic names

 Nandrolone is the generic name of the drug and its INN, BAN, DCF, and DCIT.
 The formal generic names of nandrolone esters include nandrolone cyclohexylpropionate (BANM), nandrolone cyclotate (USAN), nandrolone decanoate (USAN, USP, BANM, JAN), nandrolone laurate (BANM), nandrolone phenpropionate (USP), and nandrolone phenylpropionate (BANM, JAN).

 Doping in sports

-Nandrolone was probably among the first AAS to be used as a doping agent in sports in the 1960s.
+Nandrolone was probably among the first anabolic steroids to be used as a doping agent in sports in the 1960s.
 It has been banned at the Olympics since 1974.
 There are many known cases of doping in sports with nandrolone esters by professional athletes.

 Research

 Nandrolone esters have been studied in several indications.
 They were intensively studied for osteoporosis, and increased calcium uptake and decreased bone loss, but caused virilization in about half of the women who took them and were mostly abandoned for this use when better drugs like the bisphosphonates became available.
 They have also been studied in clinical trials for chronic kidney failure, aplastic anemia, and as male contraceptives.